aleph-im/active-record-sdk/README.md

   - [x] Query with list of keys
   - [x] Update indices function
 - [ ] Handle pagination
+- [ ] Use "amend" post_type for updates (is it possible to get the first version of a document?)
 - [x] Encapsulate Aleph SDK as class
 - [x] Local VM caching
 - [x] Add tests